Stanford University: Faculty residences

-Many Stanford faculty members live in the "Faculty Ghetto," within walking or biking distance of campus.
+Many Stanford faculty members live in the "Faculty Ghetto", within walking or biking distance of campus.
 The Faculty Ghetto is composed of land owned by Stanford.
-Similar to a condominium, the houses can be bought and sold but the land under the houses is rented on a 99-year lease.
+Similar to a condominium, the houses can be bought and sold to other Stanford faculty but the land under the houses is leased for 51 years with the possibility of extensions.
 Houses in the "Ghetto" appreciate and depreciate, but not as rapidly as overall Silicon Valley values.
-For faculty housing there are some changes that come from the date February 1, 2022.

 Other uses

 Some of the land is managed to provide revenue for the university such as the Stanford Shopping Center and the Stanford Research Park.
 Stanford land is also leased for a token rent by the Palo Alto Unified School District for several schools including Palo Alto High School and Gunn High School.
-El Camino Park, the oldest Palo Alto city park (established 1914), is also on Stanford land.

-Stanford also has the Stanford Golf Course and Stanford Red Barn Equestrian Center used by Stanford athletics though the golf course can also be used by the general public.
+El Camino Park, the oldest Palo Alto city park, is also on Stanford land.
+Stanford also has the Stanford Golf Course, and Stanford Red Barn Equestrian Center, used by Stanford athletics though the golf course can also be used by the general public.

 Landmarks

 Contemporary campus landmarks include the Main Quad and Memorial Church, the Cantor Center for Visual Arts and the Bing Concert Hall, the Stanford Mausoleum with the nearby Angel of Grief, Hoover Tower, the Rodin Sculpture Garden, the Papua New Guinea Sculpture Garden, the Arizona Cactus Garden, the Stanford University Arboretum, Green Library and the Dish.
 Frank Lloyd Wright's 1937 Hanna–Honeycomb House and the 1919 Lou Henry Hoover House are both listed on the National Register of Historic Places.
-White Memorial Fountain (also known as "The Claw") between the Stanford Bookstore and the Old Union is a popular place to meet and to engage in the Stanford custom of "fountain hopping"; it was installed in 1964 and designed by Aristides Demetrios after a national competition as a memorial for two brothers in the class of 1949, William N. White and John B. White II, one of whom died before graduating and one shortly after in 1952.
+White Memorial Fountain (also known as "The Claw") between the Stanford Bookstore and the Old Union is a popular place to meet and to engage in the Stanford custom of "fountain hopping"; it was installed in 1964 and designed by Aristides Demetrios after a national competition as a memorial for two brothers in the class of 1949, William White and John White II, one of whom died before graduating and one shortly after in 1952.